openstack/ceilometer/doc/source/index.rst

   users through a REST API.
 * The metering messages are signed and :term:`non-repudiable`.

-This documentation offers information on ceilometer works and how to contribute to the project.
+This documentation offers information on how ceilometer works and how to contribute to the project.

 Table of contents